Best practices to solve technical support issues in less time!

 Agile development, emerging technologies and feature improvements lead to new releases periodically.
-Before upgrade, save and close current projects and ensure any scheduled package executions are not running on any environment.
+Before upgrade, save and close current instances and ensure any scheduled jobs are not running on any environment.
 Upgrade the ODX first, then TimeXtender.
 Add the following post-upgrade verification:

 - Review new release documentation for changes in architecture, data flow, settings, or tracking (logs)

-- Ensure the software is configured properly and existing projects are building OK.
+- Ensure the software is configured properly and existing instances are building OK.

 - Ensure the previous version’s Windows services are stopped or disabled, and newer version’s Windows services are up and running.